-If your idea of who your potential customers are is skewed, your marketing efforts will be directed at the wrong target audience and the results will suffer.
+If your idea of who your potential customer is skewed your marketing efforts will be talking to the wrong target audience and the results will suffer.

 The easiest way to get an accurate idea of who your customers are is to pay close attention.
 Who’s spending money with you?
 And how much?
 There’s your real answer.

-Your lawncare business might be trying to land corporate accounts because that’s your dream, but if two-thirds of your customers are actually retired people, your marketing will be missing the mark and you’ll be missing out on growth and sales.
+Your lawncare business might be trying to land corporate accounts because that’s your dream, but if two-thirds of your customers are actually retired people, your marketing will be missing the mark and you’ll miss out on growth and sales.